deyran/pro-asp-net-mvc/CHAPTER 9 - SPORTSSTORE - COMPLETING THE CART/AA - SUMMARY/BB - COMPLETING THE CART.md

             </li>
             <li>
                 <i>What's the diference?</i>
                 The problem when you use Html.Hidden instead of Html.HiddenFor() is that if you change the model properties the project will compile with no problems.
-But when you use, for example, Html.HiddenFor(x => line.Product.ProductID) you will get an explicit runtime error indicating that the property can't be found, the most important point is that Html.HiddenFor is a strongly typed method that is bounded with model class.
+But when you use, for example, Html.HiddenFor(x => line.Product.ProductID) you will get an explicit runtime error indicating that the property can't be found, the most important point is that Html.HiddenFor is a strongly typed method that is bounded with model class. <br />
             </li>
         </ol>
     </li>